Theaflavin

 Is black tea a laxative?

-It has been used to help treat nausea, diarrhea, and constipation.
+It has been used to help support nausea, diarrhea, and constipation.
 Hot or iced black tea may have a mild enough laxative effect that it can help prevent constipation, but you can consume it daily without long-term health risks.
 Adding honey or molasses to your tea may enhance its laxative properties.

 Clinical Studies